-Guided by the exceptional array of dedicated teachers and scholars in McGill History, as a student of history you will learn how to sift evidence, to analyze arguments and to evaluate widely differing interpretations.
-As a budding historian you will develop and hone your writing skills, your powers of critical thought and your ability to present and defend your ideas verbally and on paper—all attributes that are in high demand in a wide range of professions and careers.
-Whether you graduate into the historical profession as a teacher or academic or move into other spheres, your historical skills will always prove to be invaluable.
+As a student of history you will learn how to sift evidence, to analyze arguments and to evaluate widely differing interpretations.
+You will develop and hone your writing skills, your powers of critical thought and your ability to present and defend your ideas verbally and on paper—all in high demand in a wide range of professions and careers.
+Whether you graduate into the historical profession as a teacher or academic or move into other spheres, your historical skills will always prove invaluable.